ogomezso/disaster-recovery-playground/README.md

          annotations:
            configmap.reloader.stakater.com/reload: "java-cloud-producer-config,kafka-proxy-config"
        ```

+   On this example we will be using two kind of clients:
+      - **Sidecar Proxy Based Clients**: Clients will be deployed with a [grepplabs/kafka-proxy](https://github.com/grepplabs/kafka-proxy) container as sidecar, that will act as a layer 4/7 kafka protocol aware proxy.
+The kafka proxy sidecar will manage all cluster connections so client configuration just need to setup the boker list as localhost on the port that proxy is opened.
+This way all the cluster related configuration (broker list, secrets, etc) is outside the client and managed by the proxy itself.
+It gives you the possibility to rely on platform teams to set up all the cluster information preventing the developer teams to have to take care of it.
+       - **Non-Proxy Based Clients**: Plain K8s Based Kafka Client, on this case the configuration management is all inside the client config maps.

     1. **Java Client with Proxy**
         * Resources are intended to be created on a `clients` namespace.
-        * Clients will be deployed with a [grepplabs/kafka-proxy](https://github.com/grepplabs/kafka-proxy) container as sidecar, that will act as a layer 7 kafka protocol aware proxy.

         1. Create 2 configmap using the file `k8s-resources/proxy/kafka-proxy-configmap.yaml` as a template.
 For each configmap, add the details of DC Cluster and API Key/Secret.
 This will be the config map the produce refers when it start: